The Historic Spine - Stratford-upon-Avon

 The Home of Shakespeare's Daughter

-Across the road again, a wonderful group, Nos 23-4 on the corner, the Garrick Inn, and, the most spectacular, Harvard House.
+Opposite, on the corner of Ely Street, is a wonderful group of buildings: Nos.
+23-24 (Tudor House) on the corner, the Garrick Inn, and, most spectacular, Harvard House.

-In the case of Harvard House and, to a lesser extent, the Garrick, this framing was enriched with elaborate decorative carving.
-Harvard House even has its date of construction (1596) worked into the facade, together with the initials of its owners at the time, Thomas Rogers and his wife Ann.
+In the case of Harvard House and, to a lesser extent, the Garrick, the wood framing was enriched with elaborate decorative carving.
+Harvard House even has its date of construction (1596) worked into the façade, together with the initials of its owners at the time, Thomas Rogers and his wife Ann.

-At this crossroads, formerly known as the Corn Market, is a good vantage point from which to view other important buildings from different periods in Stratford’s history.
+At the corner of High Street and Sheep Street, there was a substantial stone building known as the Corn Market.
+It was demolished in 1958, and the corner plot has remained empty ever since.
+The crossroads provide a good vantage point from which to view other important buildings from different periods in Stratford’s history.

 On the opposite corner is the finest building in the town in the ‘High Victorian’ manner.
 Built in 1883 for the Stourbridge and Kidderminster Banking Company, the architects included a feature which they hoped would make the building acceptable in Shakespeare’s native town – a fine terra-cotta frieze depicting fifteen scenes from Shakespeare’s plays.

-Chapel Street is less busy than High Street and this quieter feel is reflected in the character of the buildings which line the street.
+Chapel Street is less busy than High Street and this quieter feel is reflected in the character of the buildings that line the street.

-The other side of the street is largely made up of a row of attractive buildings dating from the late eighteenth century.
-In fact, only the central block, topped by its little triangular pediment, is entirely of this period: the properties at each end (Nos 7 and 11) are timber-framed buildings hidden by later brick façades.
+The other side of the street is largely made up of a row of attractive buildings dating from the late 18th century.
+In fact, only the central block, topped by its little triangular pediment, is entirely of this period: the properties at each end (Nos.
+7 and 11) are timber-framed buildings hidden by later brick façades.

-The interior walls were lavishly decorated with wall paintings: today the portrayal of the Doom (Day of Judgment) over the chancel arch is the most obvious survival although other work also survives.
+The interior walls of the Guild Chapel were lavishly decorated with wall paintings: today the portrayal of the Doom (Day of Judgment) over the chancel arch is the most obvious survival and has been carefully restored.

 Beyond this is a range of almshouses built for the benefit of the Guild’s old and infirm members.
 Like the Guildhall, these almshouses are said to date from the 1420s, though they may have been substantially refurbished in the Elizabethan period.

-But it is across the road that one of the finest houses is to be found – Mason Croft, built in the 1720s by a well-to-do lawyer and, in the early twentieth century, the home of Marie Corelli, the best-selling novel writer of her day.
+Across the road, one of the finest houses in the town is to be found: Mason Croft, built in the 1720s by a well-to-do lawyer.
+In the early twentieth century it became the home of Marie Corelli, the best-selling novel writer of her day.
 This is now the Shakespeare Institute, an outpost of the University of Birmingham.